How Not to Cure Insomnia

-Further, this lack of long term testing means there is no information on the side effects of using sleeping pills for years, or even decades.
+Further, this lack of long-term testing means there is no information on the side effects of using sleeping pills for years or even decades.
 One potential long-term effect is an increased risk of mortality.
-A study of over a million people showed that those who took sleep medications every day had a 25% increased chance of mortality over those who didn't take them.
+A study of over a million people showed that those who took sleep medications every day had a 25% increased chance of mortality than those who didn't take them.
 That's like smoking a pack of cigarettes a day!

 Sleeping Pills Just Don't Work That Well